-- Weekly work (Total: 70%)
+- Weekly work (Total: 80%)

 - o Readiness quizzes (20%)

-- Active and timely participation in class activities and wrap-up discussions (10%)

-- Includes participation of the collaborative answer key
+- o Active and timely participation in class activities and discussions, including contributing to the collaborative answer keys (20%)

-- o End-of-the-Week quizzes (40%)
+- o End-of-unit quizzes (40%)

-- Island Project (30%)
+- Island Project (20%)

-- o Final study presentation (25%),
+- o The Island project score will depend on the quality of the study and the study report, as well

-- Active and timely participation, as determined by peer ratings (2.5%)
+as on active and timely participation as determined by peer ratings and instructor judgement.

-- o Participation, as determined by instructor/TA judgment (includes Island Exploration Activity) (2.5%)

 Late Policy: This course covers a large amount of material in a short time.
 The group and class activities depend on the active and timely participation of all students.
-Therefore late assignments or quizzes will not be accepted.
+Therefore, late assignments or quizzes will not be accepted.

 Academic Integrity Policy: The goal of this course is to enable students to read and interpret statistical results in the primary literature.
-I expect that students will complete all end-of-the-week quizzes INDEPENDENTLY, without assistance from any other people.
-If I have any reason to suspect that a student gave assistance on a quiz to another student or received assistance on a quiz from another student or a person outside the class, I will file a claim with the Office of Student Conduct and Academic Integrity.
+We expect that students will complete all end-of-unit quizzes INDEPENDENTLY, without assistance from any other people.
+If we believe that a student gave assistance on an end-of-unit quiz to another student or received assistance on an end-of-unit quiz from another student or from a person outside the class, all students involved will receive a score of zero on that quiz.
+If we believe that scholastic dishonesty has occurred, we are required by the University to investigate and report the incident to the Office of Community Standards (https://communitystandards.umn.edu/).